For each storage device, the ESXi host sets the path selection policy based on the claim rules.

 - Most Recently Used (VMware)

 - The host selects the path that it used most recently.
 When the path becomes unavailable, the host selects an alternative path.
-The host does not revert back to the original path when that path becomes available again.
+The host does not revert to the original path when that path becomes available again.
 There is no preferred path setting with the MRU policy.
 MRU is the default policy for most active-passive storage devices.

 - Round Robin (VMware)